-The Coast Guard is issuing this rule under authority in 46 U.S.C.
-70034

-(previously 33 U.S.C.
+The Coast Guard is issuing this rule under authority 46 U.S.C.
+70034 (previously 33 U.S.C.
 1231).
-The Captain of the Port Marine Safety Unit Pittsburgh (COTP) has determined that a safety zone is needed to protect personnel, vessels, and the marine environment from potential hazards created from high speed boat race.
+The Captain of the Port San Francisco (COTP) has determined that potential hazards associated with the Homewood Wedding Fireworks Display on August 2, 2019, will be a safety concern for anyone within a 100-foot radius of the fireworks barge during loading and staging and anyone within a 280-foot radius of the fireworks barge starting 30 minutes before the fireworks display is scheduled to commence and ending 30 minutes after the conclusion of the fireworks display.
+For this reason, a safety zone is needed to protect personnel, vessels, and the marine environment in the navigable waters around the fireworks barge during the fireworks display.